Shen-Language/shen-sources/doc/port-performance.md

 non-empty symbol, a Shen variable can be recognised by checking whether the first character of its name is uppercase.

-Perform that check directly on the interned symbol name.
-Avoid allocating a new string or scanning the entire name on every call.
-This is worthwhile for ports where compilation speed matters, but it should not be presented or measured as a general program-execution optimisation.
-It affects regular program execution only when the program itself calls `variable?` or invokes Shen's compilation machinery.
+Checking the interned symbol name directly avoids allocating a new string or scanning the entire name on every call.
+This matters for compilation speed, not for ordinary program execution unless that program invokes `variable?` or Shen's compilation machinery.
+The direct check still has to preserve the portable result for values outside the normal compiler path.

 #### `symbol?`

-Use the host symbol tag or the port's dedicated symbol representation, then apply Shen's symbol-name validity rules.
-Booleans must not be reported as symbols when they use a distinct host representation.
+A host symbol tag or dedicated symbol representation makes the initial test cheap; Shen's symbol-name validity rules still determine the result.
+Booleans remain distinct from symbols when represented by host booleans.

 #### `shen.analyse-symbol?` and `shen.analyse-variable?`

-Scan the host string directly with character predicates.
 The portable versions recursively split the string into one-character pieces.
-A single indexed scan avoids many allocations and calls.
+A single indexed scan over the host string avoids many allocations and calls.

 ### Reader character operations

 #### `shen.digit?` or `shen.numbyte?`

 Kernel versions use one of these names for the reader's digit test.
-Implement it as a direct character test or the numeric range check `48 <= N <= 57`.
+A direct character test or numeric range check replaces several Shen calls.

 #### `shen.byte->digit`

-Implement it as subtraction of the code for `0`, normally `N - 48`.
+Its host implementation is normally a subtraction of the code for `0`.

 These operations are tiny but occur repeatedly while reading numbers and source text.
 They improve parsing and source-loading speed rather than the execution of